 - B. Effective July 1, 2012 the City ceased contributing the nine (9%) percent employee retiree contribution on behalf of the employee.
 Concurrently, employees commenced making this payment on a tax deferred basis pursuant to IRS Code Section 414 (h)2.
-In exchange, the City increased salaries by nine (9%) percent. - C. For individuals retiring prior to 4/1/02, the City agrees to pay fifty (\$50.00) dollars monthly towards future retiree medical insurance premium provided the retiree completes at least ten (10) years City service and retires under the Public Employee Retirement System.
+In exchange, the City increased salaries by nine (9%) percent. - C. Effective with the January 1, 2015 implementation of CalPERS medical insurance the City began paying toward retiree medical insurance for all retirees an amount eventually equal to the CalPERS minimum medical insurance contribution.
+The amount paid will begin at \$1.00 per month then increase by 5% of minimum contribution annually until the full minimum is reached.
+Eligible employees shall also receive the amounts set forth below, inclusive of the amounts being paid towards the minimum contribution.